Piton077/Piton077/README.md

-- 👋 Hi, I’m @Piton077
+👋 Hi, I’m @Piton077.
-- 👀 I’m interested in any sort of software development
+👀 I’m interested in all sorts of software development.
-- 🌱 I’m down to learn a number of programming languages and bring them into play.
+🌱 I’m eager to learn various programming languages and apply them in projects.
-- 💞️ Teaching for fun the best I can.
+💞️ I enjoy teaching for fun as best I can.
-- 📫 How to reach me: Hit me up at josemoraleswatanabe@gmail.com
+📫 How to reach me: josemoraleswatanabe@gmail.com
-- My old github account is @Piton007.
-There will be a track record of career improvement ;)
+My old GitHub account is @Piton007.
+You can check it for a track record of my engineering thinking